23rd Annual Conference of the

 (Open to all thesis papers presented at the conference)

-Registrations fee by March 7, 2015 is €395 and by April 4, 2015 is €495.
-Registration fee after April 4, 2015 is 20% extra.
+Registrations fee by March 6, 2016 is €395 and by April 3, 2016 is €495.
+Registration fee after April 3, 2016 is 20% extra.
 For doctoral students, a discount of €115 applies.
-Registered participants can attend all social functions, which include a tour to archeological cites in the area including Amphipoli and Stagira (the birthplace of Aristotle) with lunch, welcome reception, coffee breaks and a gala dinner.
-Papers registered after April 4 cannot be considered for the awards.
+Registered participants can attend all social functions, which include two lunches, a reception, four coffee breaks and a gala dinner.
+Papers registered after April 3 cannot be considered for the awards.

 Information regarding the conference, accommodations, feature speakers, travel arrangements, fees and other activities will be published on the MFS website as needed.
 Information about past conference can be found on the website as well.